Reverse phase transitions in binary neutron-star systems with exotic-matter cores: Conclusion

 Binary NS mergers are an exciting class of astrophysical transients that provide us with important information about the behavior of dense matter at supranuclear densities.
 With the help of new numerical-relativity simulations, we have investigated the merger dynamics of systems in which the stars undergo a reverse phase transition before the merger, i.e., the simulated quark core vanishes for the last milliseconds before the collision of the stars.
 After the collision, a quark core is quickly formed again and, for the particular EOSs that we employed, the remnant collapses promptly to a black hole.
 We verified that the presence of the reverse phase transition happened independent of the simulated setup as long as the onset density was close to the central density of the individual stars, the resolution of the initial data, and the resolution employed during the dynamical evolution.

 Despite the fact that the reverse phase transition is certainly of academic interest, we did not find an imprint on the gravitational-wave signal or on the mass ejection that is noticeable given the numerical precision of our simulations.
 However, should future high-precision simulations show that the reverse phase transition is indeed leading to an observable phase difference, additional follow-up studies may be warranted.
-Nevertheless, our simulations verified, in agreement with previous works, that the presence of a phase transition can noticeably alter the mass ejection due to a possible softening of the EOS.
+Due to the prompt BH formation of the remnant, we were not able to verify any imprints of the phase transition (to quark matter at merger) in the post-merger gravitational wave signals, as found in \cite{Most:2018eaw,Bauswein:2018bma,Weih:2019xvw,Blacker:2020nlq,Bauswein:2020ggy,Huang:2022mqp}.
+Nevertheless, our simulations verified, in agreement with previous works, that the presence of a phase transition can noticeably soften the EOS at merger time~\cite{Most:2018eaw,Bauswein:2018bma,Blacker:2020nlq,Bauswein:2020ggy,Prakash:2021wpz} and can alter the electromagnetic signals from a BNS merger~\cite{Prakash:2021wpz} due to different ejecta properties.
 Hence, the joined observation of gravitational waves and electromagnetic signals from a binary NS merger will enable a better understanding of the EOS of supranuclear dense matter.

 \acknowledgments{ M.U and H.G. acknowledge FAPESP for financial support under grant number 2019/26287-0.
-The work of I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No.~DE-AC52-06NA25396, by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Project Nos.\ 20220658ER and 20230315ER, and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through the Advanced Computing (SciDAC) NUCLEI program.
+The work of I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No.~DE-AC52-06NA25396, by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Project Nos.\ 20220658ER and 20230315ER, and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) NUCLEI program.
 S.V.C. was supported by the research environment grant ``Gravitational Radiation and Electromagnetic Astrophysical Transients (GREAT)'' funded by the Swedish Research council (VR) under Grant No. Dnr.
 2016-06012.

 The simulations were performed on the national supercomputer HPE Apollo Hawk at the High Performance Computing (HPC) Center Stuttgart (HLRS) under the grant number GWanalysis/44189, on the GCS Supercomputer SuperMUC\_NG at the Leibniz Supercomputing Centre (LRZ) [project pn29ba], and on the HPC systems Lise/Emmy of the North German Supercomputing Alliance (HLRN) [project bbp00049]. }